SatelliteApplicationsCatapult/odc-product-docker-images/README.md

 # ODC Product Docker Images
 Docker images to routinely create ODC products with Kubernetes.

-:warning: A Helm cart to deploy the routine product generation stack is yet to be worked at :warning:
+:warning: A Helm chart to deploy the routine product generation stack is yet to be worked at :warning:

 ## TL;DR